 Meanwhile, in late 2015 a Standards Panel was formed, to ensure that the complicated and sensitive task of creating the standards, applying them, assessing against them, and arbitrating in cases of uncertainty, wasn't left in the hands of a single individual.
 This volunteer team has made an invaluable contribution to establish the initial set of standards, and ensure that there is collective wisdom for the staff team to draw upon as the Standards Council progresses.

-A number of well-regarded Christian ministries offered (or were approached) to be part of a pilot program, which is underway until 2017.
-This pilot program will enable us to test the systems with live data, examine the Standards in a live working environment, and iron out any wrinkles in a collaborative test environment, before finally going live.
+A number of well-regarded Christian ministries offered (or were approached) to be part of a pilot program, which was successfully concluded in late 2017.
+This pilot program enabled us to test the systems with live data, examine the Standards in a live working environment, and iron out any wrinkles in a collaborative test environment.